 Sasha Handley, Professor of Early Modern History, University of Manchester

-Dr. Handley will be working on a project entitled Posset, Healthcare and Human-Bovine Relations in Early Modern England.
-In this work Dr. Handley will bring early modern environmental histories into conversation with histories of emotion and histories of medicine.
+Dr. Handley's project is entitled Posset, Healthcare and Human-Bovine Relations in Early Modern England.
+In this work Dr. Handley brings early modern environmental histories into conversation with histories of emotion and histories of medicine.
 This is the first sustained scholarly treatment of posset, a once widespread milk-based drink that was thought to serve numerous health purposes.

 Lauren Shook, Assistant Professor of English, Texas Lutheran University